yash-chauhan-dev/ETL_AIRBNB_LISTING/readme.md

 **Problem:** When submitting the Spark job to the cluster, the worker nodes couldn’t access the data directory mounted on the master node.

 **Solution:** Used HDFS to store data, ensuring both master and worker nodes have access.

-### Issue: Missing JAR Files in Worker Nodes
-**Problem:** JAR files required for saving data to PostgreSQL were only mounted on the master node, making them inaccessible to worker nodes.

-**Solution:** Loaded JAR files into HDFS and provided the correct HDFS path in the Spark job.

 ## Future Enhancements
 - Automate the ETL pipeline with Airflow scheduling.